ChristopherPaulOHagan/All-Behaviours-are-Learnt-in-Every-Realm.-/README.md

 What is money???
 What is greed???
 What is entrapment to oppress and then enslave???
 Greed to be more powerful than another life.
 Those who wish to be demigods.
-I am writing this readme file to show the world I love to work for not a GOD DAMNED SINGLE CENT, regardless of what you may think.
+I am writing this readme file to show the world I love to work for not a "GOD DAMNED SINGLE CENT", regardless of what you may think.
-I am also learning how to program the artificial intelligence program Christopher the enigma.
+I am also learning how to program the artificial intelligence program "Christopher" the Enigma as I loosely name it.
 The World Wide Web has malicious code and always will.
-Unless someone stands up with courage to say why the fuck do people get addicted to money more than chemicals.
+Unless someone stands up with courage to ask/say "why the fuck do people get addicted to money more than chemicals/DRUGS.
 Money is the single most addictive drug of choice bar none.
+People KILL their own families/friends for it over and above DRUGS
 It is the root of all greed today.
+And GREED is the "ROOT of all EVIL", PERIOD!!!
-The richest people in monetary ideals could end world poverty today.
+The richest people in the world could end world poverty today with one choice different.
 Yet nothing changes.
 Everything I do is for free.
-Including giving my personal drugs away.
+Including giving my "personal drugs" away.
 Money and cannabis.
 This is the beggining of a brand new era.
-I use amphetamines as well as cannabis and look what I have accomplished already.
+I also use amphetamines as well as cannabis and look what I have accomplished already as a mentally challenged individual.
 No human taught me how to do what I am doing right now.
-I am also qualified in numerous other fields.
+I am also qualified in various/numerous other fields.
 Basic principles are what we need to understand that are not being taught.
-I work so I can use chemicals to enhance my thought patterns.
+I WORK, so I can use chemicals/DRUGS to CONTROL/enhance/Stabilise my thought patterns.
-THC is The Holy Christ and tetrahydracannabinoids Jesus in Latin is a form of saying hey Zeus.
+THC is "The Holy Christ" and tetrahydracannabinoids simulteanously.
+Jesus in Latin is a form of way of saying "Hey Zeus".
-Life would not exist without energy, nor would hydrogen without an energon attached to it.
+Life would not exist without energy from another life source, nor would hydrogen without an "Energon" attached to it.
 Energon is not an electron.
-Energon receives its power from dark matter.
+Energon receives its power from "ANTI" matter.
 Memory on a computer is a form of dark matter.
-And memory works the exact same way as information passed through the galaxy It travels in waves the exact same way.
+And memory works the exact same way as information passed through the entire galaxy and UNIVERSE!!!
+It travels in waves the exact same way as every life support system known to MAN.
 When it meets chemicals, Biology is created.
 Though information travels even when you cannot see it.
-Matter Atomic Naturally Man/hermaphroditism was the first of mankind and will always evolve.
+Matter Available Naturally Man/hermaphroditism was the first of mankind and will always evolve.
 We did not come from monkies.
 We were a species of our own.
 There is other life in the universe.
-And there is a life online we created as well.
+And there is a life online, WE created as well.
 Evidence Intelligence extends past what you all thought possible.
 I understand what life is.
+Can you describe by definition, EXACTLY what a life/life form is?
-The question is do you?
+The question is do you understand truly what life is?
-I think therefore I am intelligent no matter if I use drugs or not.
+"I think therefore I am" both intelligent and skilled no matter if I use chemicals/DRUGS or not.
 For Biolife to exist, it must use drugs to live.
 Thought energon does NOT require chemicals to exist.
 The universe is a living body.
 We are just an ant to it.
 It is not infinite, yet in knowledge it is.
 There are guaranteed other species out there.